teooliver/api-mock-gen/README.md

 # Api Mock Gen

-A simple API made to facilitate starting frontend projects for learning new frontend tech.
+An API to make it easier to start frontend projects for learning new frontend tech.